A Cohomology Theory for Planar Trivalent Graphs with Perfect Matchings: The cochain complex is invariant under flip moves

 In terms of graphs, this amounts to the following operation:

-Now, $(G',M')$ has a perfect matching with one more edge than $(G,M)$: if $|M|=n$, then $|M'|=n+1$.
-Let $\Gamma$ and $\Gamma'$ be perfect matching drawings for $(G,M)$ and $(G',M')$ respectively.
-The number of vertices in the hypercube of states for $\Gamma'$ is $2^{n+1}$, which can be thought of as two copies of the hypercube of states of $G$ (with $2^n$ vertices each) connected by edges defined as follows: In the hypercube of states of $\Gamma$, the edge $e$ is part of only one circle (since it is not a perfect matching edge) in each state $\Gamma_\alpha$.
+Let $\Gamma$ and $\Gamma'$ be perfect matching graphs for $(G,M)$ and $(G',M')$ respectively.
+The number of vertices in the hypercube of states for $\Gamma'$ is $2^{n+1}$, which can be thought of as two copies of the hypercube of states of $\Gamma$ (with $2^n$ vertices each) connected by edges defined as follows: In the hypercube of states of $\Gamma$, the edge $e$ is part of only one circle (since it is not a perfect matching edge) in each state $\Gamma_\alpha$.
 In the first copy of the hypercube of states, remove $e$ from each of these circles and replace it with $\HorseshoeDiag$, and in the second hypercube of states, remove $e$ and replace it with $\RibbonDiag$.
-Connect each state with a $\HorseshoeDiag$ to the corresponding state with a $\RibbonDiag$ with an edge. \\
+Connect each state with a $\HorseshoeDiag$ to the corresponding state with a $\RibbonDiag$ with an edge.

-It is easy to calculate the cohomology of $(G',M')$ using this description of the hypercube of states and the cohomology of $(G,M)$:
+One can then calculate the cohomology of $(G',M')$ using this description of the hypercube of states and the cohomology of $(G,M)$:

-\begin{theorem} Let $(G,M)$ be a planar trivalent graph $G$ with a perfect matching $M$.
-Let $(G',M')$ be the graph and perfect matching constructed by adding a `lollipop' to the graph $G$ at edge $e$ according to Equation~\ref{eq:adding-lollipop} (see Figure~\ref{fig:Add-Lollipop}).
+\begin{proposition} Let $(G,M)$ be a planar trivalent graph $G$ with a perfect matching $M$.
+Let $(G',M')$ be the graph and perfect matching constructed by adding a perfect matching edge with a loop to the graph $G$ at edge $e$ according to Equation~\ref{eq:adding-lollipop} (see Figure~\ref{fig:Add-Lollipop}).
 Then